Skip to content

 You can also create a new folder by clicking the New Folder button.

-When you expand the folders to display the list of contained test cases, it will display the Name and ID of each test case together with an icon that indicates the type of a test case:
+When you expand the folders to display the list of contained test cases, it will display the Name and ID of each test case together with an icon that indicates the type of test case:

 1. ManualTest-WithSteps - Manual test case that has no automation script attached.
 (Repository Path will also be blank)